-Flash sales can provide great opportunities to sell a large quantity of products in a short period of time, but they might require some preparation if you're expecting a large increase in your checkouts.
-In most cases, special preparations are recommended only if you're running a flash sale and you expect to make over ten times your usual daily sales within two hours or less.
+Flash sales can provide great opportunities to sell a large quantity of products in a short period of time, but they can require some preparation if you're expecting a large increase in your checkouts.
+In most cases, special preparations are recommended only if you're running a flash sale and you expect tens of thousands of customers to start a checkout within a few minutes.

 For example, Shadi usually gets 10,000 visitors and 100 orders per day.
 They're running a flash sale and expect 50,000 visitors and 1000 orders over a period of 24 hours.
 This sale doesn't require any special preparation.
 Later, Shadi's business is featured on a major network, and they set up a flash sale to take advantage of the feature.
-They expect a million visitors and close to 1,000 orders per minute during the show's broadcast.
-That's a substantial increase, and would require some preparation to make sure the flash sale goes smoothly.
+They expect a significant increase in demand, with tens of thousands of customers competing for inventory, with stock selling out in minutes each time it's restocked.
+That's a substantial increase, and requires some preparation to make sure the flash sale goes smoothly.

 Plan in advance

 If you determine that your flash sale will generate enough orders that you need to prepare in advance, then you should start as soon as possible.
 When appropriate, start your preparations weeks in advance to make sure you have time.

 If you want to provide a preview of the products you're offering during your flash sale, then create unique preview products separate from the ones that you'll actually be offering for sale when the event begins.
 When you publish products to your online store with inventory available, customers are able to complete a checkout with those products.
 While some theme modifications can hide Add to cart actions, these shouldn't be relied on to stop customers from purchasing.